i3p9/txt-in-a-bottle/README.md

 # Text in a bottle

 text-in-a-bottle is a fast webapp made in Python to create and share text or code snippets.
+Made using Flask, MongoDB.

 It also has a feature to create super fast web pages with Markdown Support.

 ## TODO

 - Rate limiter
+- support for editing documents
 - code fomatting (maybe??)
 - curl support
+- live markdown editing (done)

 ## Development

 Clone the repo, install the `requirements.txt` via pip and run `app.py`.
-For database access, create a new collection named `txtbottle`
+For database, collection name is `txt`.

 ### Env variable

-Create a file `.env` in your root project folder and only put the db secrect like so:
+Create a file `.env` in your root project folder and only put the db secrect like below:

 ```
-FAUNA_SECRET='YOURKEYHERE'
+MONGO_URI='MongoURIHERE'
 ```

-You also might need to change the db request domain in line #18 of `app.py` if you chose anything another than US as the db server.
+Uncomment the localhost connection section if you wish to test it in local mongodb server, which is preferred for development.
+I personally use Robo 3T to interface with mongodb servers (local/remote).